-If you are not satisfied with the informal meeting results, you may appeal the decision to the BOTA Small Claims Division if the property a) is a single-family residence or b) has a value below \$3 million and is not agricultural land.
+If you are not satisfied with the informal meeting results, you may appeal the informal meeting results to the BOTA Small Claims Division if a) the property is a single-family residence or b) the property has a value below \$3 million and is not agricultural land.
 If your property is a single family residential property, you MUST appeal to the Small Claims Division before proceeding to the full BOTA.
-Small Claims appeals are heard by one hearing officer.
+Small Claims appeals are heard by one hearing officer .

-To appeal, file the proper form with BOTA within 30 days from the date the informal meeting results were mailed.
-Usually the BOTA appeal form is part of the notice of results; if not, you may obtain one from the County Clerk.
+To appeal, file the proper form with BOTA within 30 days from the mailing date of the informal meeting results.
+Usually the BOTA appeal form is part of the notice of informal meeting results.
 Filing fees may apply.
+You must also send a copy of the appeal form to the county appraiser.

-The county must initiate the production of evidence to substantiate their valuation, and there is no presumption of correctness with regard to the county's value.
-If the property is leased commercial and industrial property, the burden of proof is on the taxpayer unless you furnished a complete income and expense statement for the property for the 3 prior years within 30 days following the informal meeting.
-However, if you submit a private appraisal on the property with an effective date of January 1 of the year appealed, the burden of proof returns to the county.
-Contact BOTA for more detailed information.
+The county must initiate the production of evidence to substantiate the property's valuation.
+There is no presumption of correctness with regard to the county's value.
+If the property is leased commercial and industrial property, the burden of proof is on the taxpayer unless you furnished to the county appraiser a complete income and expense statement for the property for the 3 prior years within 30 days following the informal meeting.
+Please contact BOTA for more detailed information.